signalfx/lambda-ruby/README.md

 `register_handler` will accept any block.

+If passing in a block parameter, it must be the last argument.

 It also takes these optional arguments:
 - `metrics`: Enable reporting of metrics.
 Default: `true`
 - `tracing`: Enable tracing.
 Default: `true`